ypei1/ypei1.github.io/_pages/about.md

 ### Working Paper
 - An Accounting of the Decline in China's Trade

+### Working in Progress
+- Accounting for the China's Province-Level Border Effects   <br>
 - Expectation Sentiments and Consumption Fluctuations in the Time of COVID ( joint with [Kunyao Xu](https://www.linkedin.com/in/richard-xu-econ/). )

-- The Effects of Macro-prudential Policies on Bank Effciency and Profitability
+- The Effects of Macro-prudential Policies on Bank Efficiency and Profitability

-### Working in Progress
-- Accounting for the China's Province Level Border Effects   <br>
 - China's VAT Reforms, Distortions, and Intranational Trade